SciKit-Surgery/scikit-surgerycalibration/README.rst

 -----------------------

-Copyright 2020 University College London. scikit-surgery-calibration is released under the BSD-3 license.
+Copyright 2020 University College London. scikit-surgerycalibration is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements